stuvusIT/ansible_dokuwiki/README.md

 ## Dependencies

-This role needs the php-fpm and nginx role installed on the host to function.
+This role needs the php-fpm and nginx role installed on the host to function with the variables from the group_vars of dokuwiki.yml.

 ## Example Playbook